bgodfrey/tutorials_devel/docs/tutorials/snap/tut_spec.md

 katcp_port = 7147
 ```

-Which we can then use in FpgaClient() such that we can connect to the ROACH and issue commands to the FPGA:
+Which we can then use in FpgaClient() such that we can connect to the SNAP board and issue commands to the FPGA:

 ```python
 fpga = casperfpga.CasperFpga(snap)
 ```

 We now have an fpga object to play around with.
-To check if you managed to connect to your ROACH, type:
+To check if you managed to connect to your SNAP board, type:

 ```python
 fpga.is_connected()